graphql-java/java-dataloader/README.md

 However, with batch execution control comes responsibility!
 If you forget to make the call to `dispatch()` then the futures in the load request queue will never be batched, and thus _will never complete_!
 So be careful when crafting your loader designs.

-*Note*: In future releases the danger of not invoking dispatch will be greatly diminished.
+**Note**: In future releases the danger of not invoking dispatch will be greatly diminished.
 There will be an optional dispatch timeout, and some other optional features that ensure all load requests eventually complete.
 See [Project plans](#project-plans) for upcoming features and ideas.

 ### Additional features

-- Initial release is a feature-complete port of the reference implementation (with the only change being [Manual dispatching](#manual-dispatching)).
+- Initial release is a feature-complete port of the reference implementation (only change being [Manual dispatching](#manual-dispatching)).
 - See [Project plans](#project-plans) for upcoming features and ideas.

 ## Let's get started!